 7. Monte da Penha

 Monte da Penha (Penha hill) is the highest point in Guimarães and it is here that you will find a statue in honour of Pope Pious IX.
-Here you will also be astonished by the marvelous views that stretch for many kilometres.
+Here, you will also be astonished by the marvellous views that stretch for many kilometres.

 Monte da Penha has several infrastructures such as: a camping ground, a mini-golf course, a tourist mini-train, an equestrian centre, walking and picnic areas, monuments, caves and viewpoints.

-You can go to Monte da Penha by car – it’s just 6 km from the historic centre; instead of driving there, you can take the cable car which is 1,7 km away from Largo das Hortas (5-minute walk from the city centre).
+You can go to Monte da Penha by car – it’s just 6 km from the historic centre; instead of driving there, you can take the cable car which is 1.7 km away from Largo das Hortas (a 5-minute walk from the city centre).

 - Site: www.penhaguimaraes.com